-You can also search whether your name has been added to the voter list by using the name search tool: http://ceokarnataka.kar.nic.in/vernacularSearch.aspx
+You can also search whether your name has been added to the voter list by using the search tool on the Election Commssion website: http://ceokarnataka.kar.nic.in/SearchHome_New.aspx

 In case of any issues, you can call the Karnataka Election Commission helpline at 1950 and enquire about the status of your application.
 They will guide you on what needs to be done next.

 You can also register your grievance online at http://eci-citizenservices.nic.in/ (Note that you will need to register first.
 Your user ID will be your mobile number and password can be of your choice.
 Once registered, login and click on “Register New Complaint” on the top tab on the account home page to register your complaint).
 Grievances posted here are usually resolved within 7 days.